InventiDevelopment/Elmdroid/README.md

 # Elmdroid

 This library helps you implement [The Elm Architecture(TEA)][tea] on Android.
-This well known unidirectional architecture is incredibly easy to use but not so simple to set up - hence the reason to create this library.
-To make things even simpler, we added integration with `LiveData` and optionally also for `ViewModel` from [android architecture components][arch] and `RxJava`.
+This well known unidirectional architecture is incredibly easy to use but not so simple to set up and that's why we created this library.
+To make things even simpler, we added integration with `RxJava`, `LiveData`, and optionally also `ViewModel`.

 ## Basic concepts
 This is not an introduction guide to [TEA][tea], if you are not familiar with it or with similar unidirectional architectures we strongly recommend to read the [TEA docs][tea].

-Basically the only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>` which is then wrapped inside it's runtime.
-You can see how your component fits in the rest of the app on the picture below:
+Basically the only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>` which is then wrapped inside `ComponentRuntime`.
+Look at the picture below to see how is your component integrated with rest of the app:

 ![Runtime vs UI](readme-assets/runtime-vs-ui.png)